General context, key principles and hot topics

 34 If an issue comes to light prior to the authorities in your country becoming aware or engaged, what internal steps should a company take?
 Are there internal steps that a company is legally or ethically required to take?

 Depending on the nature of the issue, necessary internal steps could be managed by a company’s compliance or legal department in less serious cases, or senior management and the board of directors in more serious cases.
 Under the supervision of legal counsel to ensure the protection of legal professional privilege, a company should gather and secure any relevant documents and data, and interview key employees to ensure the continued availability of critical information.
 Corrective action plans or disciplinary measures should be adopted to address gaps or breaches in compliance controls, which may earn a company mitigation credit in any related enforcement actions.
-Although the authorities may not be aware of an internal issue, it is important to pay particular regard to the self-reporting obligations by corporations and institutions licensed by the SFC or the HKMA, as outlined in question 21.
+Although the authorities may not be aware of an internal issue, it is important to pay particular regard to the self-reporting obligations by corporations and institutions licensed by the Hong Kong Securities and Futures Commission (SFC) or the Hong Kong Monetary Authority (HKMA).

 35 What internal steps should a company in your country take if it receives a notice or subpoena from a law enforcement authority seeking the production or preservation of documents or data?